-VCE Systems Engineering promotes innovative systems thinking and problem-solving skills through the Systems Engineering Process, which takes a project-management approach.
-It focuses on mechanical and electrotechnology engineered systems.
+VCE Systems Engineering promotes innovative systems thinking and problem-solving skills through the application of the systems engineering process.
+The study is based on integrated

 The study provides opportunities for students to learn about and engage with systems from a practical and purposeful perspective.
-Students gain knowledge and understanding about, and learn to appreciate and apply technological systems.
+Students gain knowledge and understanding about technological systems and their applications.

 The study is made up of four units:

 There are no prerequisites for entry to Units 1, 2 and 3.
 Students must undertake Unit 3 prior to undertaking Unit 4.
 Units 1 to 4 are designed to a standard equivalent to the final two years of secondary education.